-TIP: If you’re making a sock for someone with a thicker ankle or calf, you can add circumference here, by simply chaining a few extra stitches.
+NOTE: If you’re making a sock for someone with a thicker ankle or calf, you can add circumference here, by simply chaining a few extra stitches.
 For an adult sock, to provide more give, I recommend considering foundation single crochet (Fsc) or foundation half-double crochet (Fhdc) stitches instead of chains.

 For this portion, you can continue with the same stitch pattern as for the FOOT, or choose something different.
 My favorite stitch pattern for crochet socks is a ribbing created with Front Post half-double crochet stitches (FPhdc) and Back Post half-double crochet stitches (BPhdc)

 Rnd 1: Ch 2 (doesn’t count), *FPhdc, BPhdc; rep from * around; join rnd with a sl st. — 22 hdc